 7. Be carb smart.
 Grains, of course, are carbohydrates.
 You definitely want to emphasize 100% whole grains – complex carbohydrates − and stay away as much as possible from refined, processed carbohydrates, such as white bread, bagels, pasta, cakes, and cookies made from white flour, wheat flour, and enriched flour – all of which are synonyms for refined flour.
 And they break down rapidly, causing the glucose (blood sugar) level to rise and the body to overproduce insulin to reduce the level.
 Over time, the blood sugar roller coaster leads to pre-diabetes, diabetes, and weight gain.
 It will certainly cause fatigue.

 8. Added sugar is a real no-no. Sodas, candy, sugar-laden cookies and cakes can ignite the glucose roller coaster, and cause energy busts, serotonin dips, and mood swings.
 Be sure to read labels and walk away from anything with added sugar or high-fructose corn syrup.
+Incorporating more healthy fats like avocado and olive oil into your diet can help keep you satiated and off the wild sugar ride.

 9. You don’t have to be a vegetarian for relief from menopause misery, but I do recommend you consume red meat moderately.
 Shun processed meats entirely (bacon, cold cuts, sausages, canned meats).
 Eat fish often – at least twice a week – because of the excellent protein and heart-healthy omega-3 fatty acids.
 Seafood can dramatically reduce the risk of heart disease.
 My favorites are wild salmon, mackerel, and sardines.
 Poultry is OK, but look for free-range and organic birds.